AinleyP/AinleyP.github.io/README.md

 ## Personal Website V2

-Made with React and Typscript
+Made with React & Typescript and hosted on S3 and AWS CloudFront